Submanifold/WindingClearness/README.md

 # Winding Clearness for Differentiable Point Cloud Optimization

 ## Introduction
-This document contains the source code for our TVCG submission titled “Winding Clearness for Differentiable Point Cloud Optimization”.
+This document contains the source code for our work “Winding Clearness for Differentiable Point Cloud Optimization”.

 - The `./optimization` folder includes the code for single point cloud optimization proposed in Section 5.1.
 - The `./learning` folder includes the code for incorporating winding clearness as a geometric constraint in the standard DDPM proposed in Section 5.2.